uptonking/note4yaoo/thread-data-tool.md

   - Or you could use a trick like this one to create encrypted API tokens that only have permission to call very specific API endpoints
 - Played around with that exact idea.
 Did analytics since I could set up a snowplow collector on another CDN & run a job to process the log files.
   - https://analytics.serv.rs/
-- You could, the main problem is writes from multiple clients;only one client could ever write to it
+- You could, the main problem is writes from multiple clients; only one client could ever write to it
   - fwiw you’re free to hack on a new backend to absurd-sql.
 All the machinery is there for any kind of async backend
 - As @AbdulrhmnGhanem mentioned in a comment, I've done a very similar solution using Azure Functions and PyGitHub (which is a wrapper to GitHub REST API).
   - Database migrations are also triggered with a GitHub action, API authentication is handled with Auth0.